cwdghh/Paper-Reading-LLM/README.md

 1. Clone the repository and install the required packages:

 ```bash
 conda create -n paper-reading-llm python=3.11
 pip install -r requirements.txt
 ```

 **Required packages:**

 - `feedparser`: Parse ArXiv feed;
 - `openai`: Interact with OpenAI API;
 - `gradio`: Construct the interface;

+> **Note**: `gradio` is currently in rapid development, so newer or older versions might not be compatible with this project (We are currently using Gradio 5.1.0).
+If you're using Gradio lower than 5.0.0, you can consider using v0.0.1 of this repository.

 ## 2. Usage

 First, open [Alibaba Cloud website](https://help.aliyun.com/zh/model-studio/developer-reference/qwen-long-api), create account and get your `qwen-long` access key.

 Second, open `src/config_and_variable.py` file and modify the following variables:

 - `USE_PROXY`: Set to `True` if you need to use proxy;
 - `*_PROXY`: Set to your proxy if needed;
 - `ENDPOINT`: The endpoint for your LLM service provider;